uri-templates-time/uri-templates/UriTemplatesPython/readme.md

 The website https://jfaden.net/JavaJythonConverter/ConvertServlet was used to do the conversion, and then a bit of human time and unit testing is needed beyond that.

+Note this may change as it is finalized.